Ley789/SimpleRayTracer/Thesis/thesis.md

 ### SceneTypes

 The module SceneTypes defines light, camera and a scene as described in \autoref{d-scene}.
-A scene is a instance of the monoid class to combine multiple scenes.
-The scenes are combined by inserting the objects and the lights of both scenes in the new scene and using the last defined camera, which means the second argument to mappend.
+A scene is a instance of the monoid class which allows combining scenes with the `mappend` function.
+The scenes are combined by inserting the objects and the lights of both scenes in the new scene and using the last defined camera, which means the second argument to `mappend`.

 ### Blinn-Phong